-- Today, Saturday, go grocery shopping.
-That's right, you can buy everything for your dinner today, no last minute shopping with this menu.
+- Saturday, go grocery shopping.
+That's right, you can buy everything for your dinner the Saturday before Thanksgiving, no last minute shopping with this menu.

 - Sunday, make a couple of dishes.

-- Monday, put your feet up, grab a glass of wine and figure out your Thursday time-line.
+- Monday, make the gravy.
+While it's cooling, put your feet up, grab a glass of wine and figure out your Thursday time-line.

 - Wednesday evening, do a little more prep.